Nokia 3100: Nokia 3105

 The CDMA version of the Nokia 3100, working in CDMA2000 1xRTT networks.
 It is physically similar to the 3100 except for a built-in flashlight and a slightly different shape of the rear battery cover; the phone's firmware has more functions than the basic 3100 or 3100b, such as voice tags and voice commands, and the Organizer menu.

 The Nokia 3105 was used in Australia on the Hutchison Orange network until the closure of the CDMA network in Australia in late 2006.
 All customers on the Orange network were then moved to Hutchison's 3G network "3".

 Nokia 3120

 Announced in 2004, the Nokia 3120 is a redesigned variant of the 3100.
 Apart from a more "business-like" face plate, a revised keypad and the inclusion of SmileyWorld-themed content, the 3120 is otherwise identical to the base 3100 variants.
 In addition to the GSM 3120, the CDMA 3105 was also revised as the Nokia 3125, using the base 3120 faceplate while retaining the 3105 battery cover.

+Nokia 3120b

+This version intended to be used in American GSM networks.
+It works in GSM 850/1800/1900.

+Nokia 3125

+The CDMA version of the Nokia 3120, working in CDMA2000 1xRTT networks.
+It is physically similar to the 3120 except for a built-in flashlight and a slightly different shape of the rear battery cover; the phone's firmware has more functions than the basic 3120 or 3120b, such as voice tags and voice commands, and the Organizer menu.